-If it is not possible to obtain proper clearance to grade by a straight out configuration, the termination may be raised by the use of a pair of 90° elbows.
+If it is not possible to obtain proper clearance to grade or anticipated snow level by a straight out configuration, the termination may be raised by the use of a pair of 90° elbows.
 (Figure 9, Exhaust Detail Only)

-NOTE: Length of pipe and elbows count toward maximum allowable vent length as shown in Table 5 (below).
+NOTE: Length of pipe and elbows count toward maximum allowable vent length as shown in Table 4 (below).